ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   a bunch of files.
 Try `ceedling module:create[Poodles,mch]` for example!

   The module generator has several options you can configure.
   F.e.
-Generating the source/header/test file in a subdirectory (by adding <Path> when calling module:create).
+Generating the source/header/test file in a subdirectory (by adding <Path> when calling `module:create`).
-  For more info, refer to the [Module Generator](https://github.com/ThrowTheSwitch/Ceedling/blob/master/docs/CeedlingPacket.md#module-generator) section.
+  For more info, refer to the [Module Generator][#module-generator] section.

 * `ceedling module:stub[Filename]`:
 * `ceedling module:stub[<Path:>Filename]`: